fstab50/stslib/docs/use_cases.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Named IAM user profile in local awscli config.
 User has permissions
-   to assume roles for which stsAval
+   to assume roles for which stslib
    will generate credentials
 -  MFA protected cli configuration
 -  Credential format set to 'boto' (native Amazon STS format)